Óscar Rodríguez (footballer, born 1980): Spain

 Born in Seville, Andalusia, Rodríguez graduated from local Sevilla FC's youth system, making his senior debut with the B-team in 1999.
 His first appearance in La Liga occurred on 1 September 2002, as he played the full 90 minutes in a 0–1 home loss against RC Celta de Vigo; 17 of his league games for the main squad took place during that season, with the team eventually ranking in tenth position.

 From August–December 2004, Rodríguez was loaned to Real Valladolid of Segunda División.
 Released by his parent club in June of the following year, he resumed his career with another side in the second tier, Polideportivo Ejido, then moved to the lower leagues with FC Cartagena.

 Rodríguez signed for Écija Balompié in the summer of 2008, being eventually named team captain and renewing his contract for a further two years on 15 July 2011.
 On 18 July 2014, he announced his intentions to leave.

 Abroad

 On 8 September 2013, after claiming he had received offers from clubs in Thailand and Italy, the 33-year-old Rodríguez signed for Paniliakos F.C. in the Football League (Greece).
-The following year he switched teams and countries, joining Hong Kong First Division League's Hong Kong Rangers FC.
+The following year he switched teams and countries, joining Hong Kong Premier League's Hong Kong Rangers FC.